AneesMuzzafer/elemental/README.md

 ## Inspiration:

-- Mention any frameworks, libraries, or concepts that inspired Elemental.
+[LARAVEL](https://laravel.com/) is ***Magic***.
+Like any unsuspecting Muggle, it's enchantments terrify you.
+Until one fine day, you dare to pick up the wand and start waving it.
+Then, you fall in ***love*** with it.

 ## License:

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The Elemental framework is open-sourced software licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contributing:

-We welcome contributions!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.
+All contributions are welcome.
+Please create an issue first for any feature request or bug.
+Then fork the repository, create a branch and make any changes to fix the bug or add the feature and create a pull request.
+That's it!
+Thanks!

 ## Support:

-For bug reports, feature requests, or general questions, please use the [issue tracker](https://github.com/yourusername/elemental/issues).
+For bug reports, feature requests, or general questions, please use the [issue tracker](https://github.com/aneesmuzzafer/elemental/issues).

-## Acknowledgments:

-- Any credits or acknowledgments you want to include.